 Change the third paragraph of 8.3.7 in 15.3e D06 as follows:

-When a DEV receives a secure Beacon frame, as defined in 6.3.1.2, the DEV shall determine if the received time token is greater than the CurrentTimeToken and less than the LastValidTimeToken + mMaxTimeTokenChange.
+When a DEV receives a secure Beacon frame, as defined in 6.3.1.2 for piconet and 6.3.1.2a for pairnet, the DEV shall determine if the received time token is greater than the CurrentTimeToken and less than the LastValidTimeToken + mMaxTimeTokenChange.
 If not, the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to BAD-TIME-TOKEN and shall not perform any additional operations on the received beacon.
 The DEV shall also determine if the SECID matches the SECID of the piconet group data key or pairnet group data key stored in the MAC/MLME, or the SECID of a valid old piconet group data key or old pairnet group data key, as described in 8.3.5.
-If the SECID matches, a PRDEV shall further check the SFC included in the Beacon frame and the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to BAD-TIME-TOKEN and shall not perform any additional operations on the received Beacon frame if the SFC value in the Beacon frame is not strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID.
+If the SECID matches, a PRDEV shall further check the SFC included in the Beacon frame and the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to BAD-SFC and shall not perform any additional operations on the received Beacon frame if the SFC value in the Beacon frame is not strictly greater than the last SFC value received from that DEV corresponding to the key identified by the SECID.
 The last SFC value received shall be only updated after the received integrity code corresponding to the SFC value of the received frame or subframe is successfully verified.
 If the SECID does not match, the DEV may request a new piconet group data key or new pairnet group data key, as described in 8.3.2.
 If both of these checks succeed, the DEV shall check the integrity code on the beacon using the piconet group data key or pairnet group data key.
 If this succeeds, the DEV shall accept the beacon and set the LastValidTimeToken and CurrentTimeToken to be the time token in the beacon.

 Modify the last row of Table 5-12 as follows: